Home » Communication

 On a previous post, I Want To Know What Love Is, I talked about love as a feeling and how difficult it is to describe that feeling.
 In that post, I said, “not one time does the Bible refer to love as being something you feel.”

-But after saying that and reading in the word this week I had to go back and edited that line.
+But after saying that and reading the Word this week, I had to go back and edit that line.
 It now reads, “Not one time does the Bible refer to love as something you only feel.”
 The important change I made was adding only.

 say yes to feeling love